pgmoneta/pgmoneta/doc/CLI.md

   -?, --help                                      Display help

 Commands:
-  backup                   Backup a server list-backup              List the backups for a server restore                  Restore a backup from a server verify                   Verify a backup from a server archive                  Archive a backup from a server delete                   Delete a backup from a server retain                   Retain a backup from a server expunge                  Expunge a backup from a server encrypt                  Encrypt a file using master-key decrypt                  Decrypt a file using master-key compress                 Compress a file using configured method decompress               Decompress a file using configured method info                     Information about a backup annotate                 Annotate a backup with comments ping                     Check if pgmoneta is alive shutdown                 Shutdown pgmoneta status [details]         Status of pgmoneta, with optional details conf <action>            Manage the configuration, with one of subcommands:
+  annotate                 Annotate a backup with comments archive                  Archive a backup from a server backup                   Backup a server clear <what>             Clear data, with:
+                           - 'prometheus' to reset the Prometheus statistics compress                 Compress a file using configured method conf <action>            Manage the configuration, with one of subcommands:
+                           - 'get' to obtain information about a runtime configuration value conf get <parameter_name>
+                           - 'ls' to print the configurations used
                            - 'reload' to reload the configuration
-                           - 'ls' to print the configurations used
-                           - 'get' to obtain information about a runtime configuration value
-                           - 'set' to modify a runtime configuration value clear <what>             Clear data, with:
+                           - 'set' to modify a configuration value;
-                           - 'prometheus' to reset the Prometheus statistics
+                             conf set <parameter_name> <parameter_value>;
+  decompress               Decompress a file using configured method decrypt                  Decrypt a file using master-key delete                   Delete a backup from a server encrypt                  Encrypt a file using master-key expunge                  Expunge a backup from a server info                     Information about a backup list-backup              List the backups for a server ping                     Check if pgmoneta is alive restore                  Restore a backup from a server retain                   Retain a backup from a server shutdown                 Shutdown pgmoneta status [details]         Status of pgmoneta, with optional details verify                   Verify a backup from a server
 ```

 ## backup